SVTA-OP/Piano-Sequencer/README.md

 ##### Note:
 The files are saved in .txt format in "Piano_Sequencer" where the py file is located.
 Just paste the path in a file explorer or use a terminal.
 ## Changelog:
-Full changelog can be found here https://github.com/svta-7125/Piano-Sequencer/blob/Linux/changelog.md
+Full changelog can be found [here](https://github.com/svta-7125/Piano-Sequencer/blob/Linux/changelog.md).
 ## Downloads and compatibility:
 Download one of the files and run it using python3 or simply python.
 You can also make a sh script and run it as an executable to run it with a click.
 ## Updates: